Post mortems due on two well-liked men killed in Dublin house blaze

 Investigating gardaí have preserved the scene as they work towards establishing the cause of the fire.

-The bodies of both men will be removed to the Dublin City Mortuary, Whitehall, where post-mortem examinations will be conducted by the State Pathologist today.
+The bodies of both men have been removed to the Dublin City Mortuary, Whitehall, for post-mortem examinations by the State Pathologist today.
 Results of the post-mortems and a technical examination of the scene will determine the course of the investigation.

 Drimnagh Sinn Féin Councillor Daithi Doolan says people are shocked by the loss of the men's lives in the fire.